kilim/kilim/README.md

 * maven can also be used for building, but tests are disabled
 * there's a kilim maven plugin, but it's not used here to avoid a circular dependency - the weaver is run directly instead (using ant)
   * the plugin is only built during the maven build, but once built will be packaged by the ant build
+  * to include in an ant build, perform the build as normal, then run `mvn package`, and then rerun the ant packaging, typically `ant jar`

 simple:
 `mvn install`